SolaceSamples/solace-samples-jms/_docs/using-external-jndi.md

 *   You are familiar with JNDI basics and the Solace message broker's built-in JNDI service.
 Refer to the [Java JNDI](https://docs.oracle.com/javase/jndi/tutorial/ ) and the [Obtaining JMS objects using JNDI]({{ site.baseurl }}/using-jndi) tutorials for more.
 *   You are familiar with Solace [core concepts]({{ site.docs-core-concepts }}){:target="_top"}.
-*   You have an understanding or you can refer to the [Persistence with Queues]({{ site.baseurl }}/persistence-with-queues) tutorial for
+*   You have an understanding, or you can refer to the [Persistence with Queues]({{ site.baseurl }}/persistence-with-queues) tutorial for:
     *   the Java Messaging Service (JMS) basics
     *   how to send and receive a message using the JMS API
     *   how obtain the Solace JMS API
 *   You have access to Solace messaging with the following configuration details:
-    *   Connectivity information for a Solace message-VPN configured for guaranteed messaging support
+    *   Connectivity information for a Solace Message-VPN configured for guaranteed messaging support
     *   Enabled client username and password
     *   Client-profile enabled with guaranteed messaging permissions.
-    *   Admin level rights to configure the message-VPN
+    *   Admin level rights to configure the Message-VPN

-One simple way to get access to Solace messaging quickly is to create a messaging service in Solace Cloud [as outlined here]({{ site.links-solaceCloud-setup}}){:target="_top"}.
-You can find other ways to get access to Solace messaging below.

 ## Goals